Always show courtesy to individuals submitting issues and pull requests. Be welcoming to first-time contributors, identified by the GitHub badge.

 git, there‘s a way to override remote trees by force pushing (

 git push -f).
-This is generally forbidden as it creates conflicts in other people’s forks.
-It is permissible for simpler slip-ups such as typos in commit messages.
-You are only allowed to force push to any Node.js branch within 10 minutes from your original push.
-If someone else pushes to the branch or the 10-minute period passes, consider the commit final.
+This should generally be seen as forbidden (since you’re rewriting history on a repository other people are working against) but is allowed for simpler slip-ups such as typos in commit messages.
+However, you are only allowed to force push to any Node.js branch within 10 minutes from your original push.
+If someone else pushes to the branch or the 10 minute period passes, consider the commit final.

---force-with-leaseto reduce the chance of overwriting someone else's change.
+--force-with-leaseto minimize the chance of overwriting someone else's change.

 #node-dev(IRC) if you force push.